nandan-desai-extras/windows-driver-dev/README.md

 Source: https://stackoverflow.com/a/72845445

 - If you ever use "sc" command to create a service for your filter driver, you might receive "[SC] StartService FAILED 2: The system cannot find the file specified.", after running "sc start <service name>".
-I'm exactly sure about the reason for this but I simply prefer using "fltmc" command to load the filter.
+I'm not exactly sure about the reason for this but I simply prefer using "fltmc" command to load the filter.

 ## License